GoranPetrusev/AstroFlux_Client/README.md

 - Autofarm; the base framework is layed out.
 All that's left is to improve it from here on

 ### Version 1.1
-- [ ] Fitness buffed by multiple equal lines
 - [ ] Rework chat
 - [ ] Fullscreen map
 - [ ] Rework pickup messages
 - [ ] Mute list
 - [ ] Rice up player list
 - [ ] Variable crew member skill point usage
-- [ ] Lock items from auto recycling
+- [ ] Lock junk from auto recycling

 ### Version 1.0
 - [x] MAKE KONGREGATE AND ARMOR GAMES ACCOUNTS WORK ON DEKSTOP VERSION